Skip to main content

 client = weaviate.Client("http://localhost:8080")

-client.schema.delete_class("Article") # deletes the class "Article" along with all data points of class "Article"
+client.schema.delete_class("Article") # deletes the class "Article" along with all data objects of class "Article"

 # OR

-client.schema.delete_all() # deletes all classes along with the whole data
+client.schema.delete_all() # deletes all classes along with all data

 Update a class